tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Girdle of Second Chances

+These girdles are popular with nobles who like to hide girth gained through over-indulgences, while being assured of the safety of their food and drink.
+You have resist poison 16+, and when you save against ongoing poison damage or effects caused by attacks that do poison damage, roll twice and take the best result.
+In addition, once per day, you can drink a potion as a quick action.

+**Quirk:** Extreme epicurean.

+---

 #### Girdle of the Gods

 _Recharge 11+:_ When you first receive this item, pick the god it’s dedicated to.
 You may heal using a recovery when you perform an act pleasing to that god, or when you’re in or near a place associated with that god.
 So, if you pick a war god, then the belt might let you rally after you slay a foe.
 If you pick a harvest god, then you get to rally when defending farmland, or at the end of summer (or maybe you can argue that, symbolically speaking, it’s the autumn of the encounter when the escalation die is 5+, so you can heal then.)